 Example 2 – Counting Blanks vs. Counting Zeroes

-The COUNT function will treat blanks differently from zeroes as we move into the following example.
-A blank cell does not have a data type, but 0
+The COUNT function treats blanks differently from zeroes as we move into the following example.
+Blank cells, such as those in A4

 While 0

 is a number, you may not intend to count it.
-If you only want to count numbers greater than zero, you may consider using a formula such as =COUNTIF(B2:B5,">0")
+If you only want to capture numbers greater than zero, you may consider using a formula such as =COUNTIF(B2:B5,">0")

 What if we had a mix of text and numbers?